raylutz/daffodil/README.md

 We were surprised to find that Pandas is very slow in importing python data to a Pandas DataFrame.
-Pandas uses a numpy array for each column which must be allocated in memory as one contiguous block, and apparently there is overhead to coerce the data types.
-The delay may also be to provide a great deal of user and security protections.
-Converting a list-of_dict array to Pandas DataFrame takes about 350x longer than converting the same data to Pydf instance.
+Pandas uses a numpy array for each column which must be allocated in memory as one contiguous block, resulting in substantial overhead.
+Converting a list-of_dict array to Pandas DataFrame takes about 350x longer than converting the same data to a Daffodil (Pydf) instance.

-Pydf is based on list-of-list array (lol), and uses a dictionary for column names (hd -- header dict) and for row keys (kd -- key dict), making it extremely fast for column and row indexing, while avoiding the requirement for contiguous data allocation.
+The Daffodil Pydf class is based on list-of-list array (lol), and uses a dictionary for column names (hd -- header dict) and for row keys (kd -- key dict), making it extremely fast for column and row indexing, while avoiding the requirement for contiguous data allocation.
 Python uses dynamic arrays to store references to each data item in the lol structure.
+The hd and kd can be referenced directly, to speed checks for inclusion in the list of columns or rows, and to obtain the row or column index.

-Pydf is not as performant as Pandas or NumPy for numerical operations such as sums, max, min, stdev, etc. when the data is uniform within columns or the entire array.
+Daffodil is not as performant as Pandas or NumPy for numerical operations such as sums, max, min, stdev, etc. when the data is uniform within columns or the entire array.
 Pydf does not offer array operations like C = A + B, where A and B are both large arrays with the same shape producing array C, which is the sum of each cell in the same grid location.
 This type of functionality is already available in NumPy, and so if that functionality is needed, then NumPy can fill that role.

-Pandas can be more performant if manipulated by columns at least ~30x, otherwise Pydf will probably be faster due to the overhead of reading a table from a data array into Pandas.
+Pandas can be more performant than Daffodil if manipulated by columns at least ~30x, otherwise Pydf will probably be faster due to the overhead of reading a table from a data array into Pandas.

 Appending rows in Pandas is slow because Pandas DataFrames are designed to be column-oriented, meaning that